dinuka125/TFX-End-to-End-Pipeline-for-Computer-Vision---Tomato_Leaf_Disease_Detection/README.md

 Tensorflow serving is used for the deployement

-Module file includes the util funcitons
+Module file includes the util functions

 #The dataset
 This example uses the kaggle tomato dataset (https://www.kaggle.com/datasets/kaustubhb999/tomatoleaf)